KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

 ## 2. Auto-configuration mechanism

 ### Annotations:
-- Conditional annotations in Spring Boot help us create beans or configurations only if certain  conditions are met.
+- Conditional annotations in Spring Boot help us **create beans or configurations only if certain  conditions are met**.
 - `@ConditionalOnClass`: Loads configuration only if a specific class is present in the classpath.
 - `@ConditionalOnMissingBean`: Applies auto-config only if a bean is not already defined by the user.
 - `@ConditionalOnProperty`: Activates config based on specific property values in `application.properties`/`yml`.